micaiahhill/finalgym/README.md

 ### Backend (Spring Boot)

 1. Open the backend project in your preferred Java IDE (VS Code is recommended).
+2. Build the project using Maven.
-2. Build the project by clicking on the application then run (MAC users just click run).
+3. Build the project by clicking on the application then run (MAC users just click run).
-3. Start the backend server by running the main class: `H2DemoApplication`.
+4. Start the backend server by running the main class: `H2DemoApplication`.
    This will start the backend server on port 8080.

 ### Frontend (React)